 6 months full time; approx. 9 months part-time.
 Wantirna and Hawthorn Campus: full-time Croydon Campus: part-time blended on-line and on-campus

-Hawthorn (February, August)
+Hawthorn (February, March, July)

-Wantirna (February, August) - View application and start dates
+Wantirna (July) - View application and start dates

 - Part-time (day)

 VTAC course code

 This is a nationally approved vocational course that is recognised throughout Australia.

 VR, Mixed Reality and Simulated Scenarios – All In A Day’s Study

 Ever imagined yourself holding up an augmented reality heart in class?
 Or using virtual reality to learn about the human skeleton?
 What about practising your skills on actors mimicking clients with mental health issues?
 It’s all in a day’s study when you choose a diploma or certificate in nursing, health or community services at Swinburne!

 Study this course for free in 2023